SuperVK/sparse-image-repr-bep/bep.typ

 = Conclusion
 In this thesis, we have looked at an alternative tokenization of images for transformer models using Lie theory and Gaussian splatting.
 We noticed that $Aff^+$ provides a good geometric representation of Gaussians.
 Unfortunately, the canonical vector space parameterization of Lie groups, Lie algebras, is not suitable.
 Therefore, we have derived an alternative parametrization that can be better used.

 We have also analyzed the effect of shearing on the Gaussians to better analyze the training process.
 Noticing that the effect of shearing on Gaussians can also be generated by rotation and scaling.
-This leaves only two sizing parameters, which are geometrically easy to interpret, allowing us to penalize this metric.
+This leaves only two sizing parameters, which are geometrically easy to interpret, allowing us to penalize this.

 Furthermore, more complex wavelets can be used to encode more complex features in images.
 Specifically, we can use first and second-order derivatives of Gaussians to encode edges and lines in an image.
-In theory, this should be able to reduce the number of Gaussians used in the representation, although this is outside of the scope of this thesis.
+In theory, this should be able to reduce the number of Gaussians used in the representation, although proper verification of this is outside of the scope of this thesis.

-Finally, we can use metrics of Gaussians to ensure the generated tokens actually provide useful results.
+Finally, we can inspect parameters of the Gaussians, such as scaling to influence the training process to actually provide useful results.
 Specifically, we can make sure that the training process does not abuse the implementation details of the rendering function, such as Gaussians that are subpixel in size.
 Furthermore, we can also remove any Gaussians that are not relevant to the final representation, reducing the number of final Gaussians that are used as tokens.

 = Future work
 This thesis has mostly been exploratory on various techniques and topics; ideally, we could better compare the actual impact on a large dataset of images.
 For this, more computing power is needed.
 This would also allow us to compare the image and performance at a higher resolution.

 Furthermore, the wavelets have been chosen somewhat arbitrarily; perhaps there are other definitions of wavelets that can do a better representation.
 This will probably depend heavily on the type of application.
 Where specific wavelets might be better suited for specific types of images.

 Finally, the representation is ideally tested as tokens in a transformer to see if the transformer can properly work with our representation.
-Ideally, this is compared against a representation that does not include first and second order derivatives.
-We suspect that the transformer is able to extract extra information from the higher orders.
+Ideally, this is compared against a classical ViT model @dosovitskiy_image_2021 that contains 16x16 patches, as well as other representations such GaussianToken @dong_gaussiantoken_2025.
+Hopefully, this representation performs just as well with fewer tokens.

 #colbreak()